zeta709/dotfiles/Documentation/how-to-configure-ssh-agent.md

 ### Update ssh-agent environment variables

 If you are using tmux, shells in a tmux session may lose their ssh-agent.
-In this case, you can set the environment variables after re-attaching tmux.
+In this case, you can reset the environment variables after re-attaching tmux.

 ``` sh
 # This should be a shell function to modify environment variables